-After successfully completing the SEARCH Assessment Centre, the written exercise and interview you will be given a conditional offer of appointment to join South Yorkshire Police subject to pre-employment checks.
+After successfully completing the Online Assessment Centre, the written exercise and interview you will be given a conditional offer of appointment to join South Yorkshire Police subject to pre-employment checks.

-We send reference requests to all your previous employers from the last three years.
-If you haven’t been employed for three years, we will ask for a character reference or an educational reference.
+We send reference requests to all your previous employers from the last five years.
+If you haven’t been employed for five years, we will ask for a character reference or an educational reference.

 The force has a sickness absence criteria of no more than 33 working days and/or no more than five separate occasions of sickness absence in the previous three years.